WebOfTrust/keri/docs/Q-and-A-Security.md

 To get even more security in terms of your signing scheme.\
 (*SamMSmith*)

-## **Q: What do I need a delegated self-adressing identifier for?
+## **Q: What do I need a delegated self-addressing identifier for?

 To be able to horizontally scale your identifier system, that consists of a root identifier that manages a bunch of other delegated identifier.
 Created with a cryptographically derived strong binding, all the way through your infrastructure.
 Not dependent on any administration at all. \
 (*SamMSmith*)

 ## *Q: What do I need a self-signing identifier for?

-Often it is an efficiecy measure where the identifier includes the signature as your `content-addressable hash`.\
+Often it is an efficiency measure where the identifier includes the signature as your `content-addressable hash`.\
 *(SamMSmith)*

 ## **Q: What do I need a non-transferable identifier for, as KERI supports transferable identifiers?